Sid911/NotDashsAdventure/README.md

 ### Basics

-The importent blocks to be noticed
+The important blocks to be noticed

 | Main Blocks                                    |      Type      |  Direction |
 |------------------------------------------------|:--------------:|------------:|